Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Boltzmann equations in the curved spacetime

-\end{widetext} where for $i=(1,2)$ we have $\bar i=(2,1)$ and the constant $\mathbb{A}=-2\pi e\tau_{r}\varepsilon_{F} [1+( \frac{mv_{F}^{2}}{\varepsilon_{F}})^{2}]$ is introduced.
-In the above derivation, we have used the fact that the deviation $\Phi$ of the distribution function from its equilibrium value $f^{(0)}$ is small and is linear in terms of potentials (i.e. chemical potential, geometric potential and external electric potential).
-The above result clearly shows that the current is driven by three mechanisms: (1) the spatial variations of the chemical potential (first term in the bracket), (2) the geometric potential that compactly represents the geometry of the spacetime (the second term in the bracket) and (3) the externally applied electric field that has been encoded into $\varphi_E$ (the third term in bracket).
+where, $G^i(\zeta_{x},\zeta_{y})=-2ev_{F}\int \frac{p^{i}}{p_{0}}\Phi_{g}d^{2}p$ in which $\Phi_{g}=-v^{2}_{F}\tau_{r}\left( -\frac{\partial f^{(0)}}{\partial \varepsilon}\right) \Gamma_{\nu\sigma}^{i}\frac{p^{\nu}}{p_{0}}\frac{p^{\sigma}}{p_{0}}\left[(\zeta_{i}^{2}-g_{00})p^{i}+\zeta_{i}\zeta_{\bar i}p^{\bar i}\right]$ and for $i=(1,2)$ we have $\bar i=(2,1)$ and the constant $\mathbb{A}=-2\pi e\tau_{r}\varepsilon_{F} [1+( \frac{mv_{F}^{2}}{\varepsilon_{F}})^{2}]$ is introduced.
+These integrals are complicated functions of $(\zeta_x,\zeta_y)$ that can be computed both analytically and numerically with desired precision. \end{widetext} In the above derivation, we have used the fact that the deviation $\Phi$ of the distribution function from its equilibrium value $f^{(0)}$ is small and is linear in terms of potentials (i.e. chemical potential, geometric forces and external electric potential).
+The above result clearly shows that the current is driven by three mechanisms: (1) the spatial variations of the chemical potential (the term in the square bracket), (2) the geometric forces that compactly represent the geometry of the spacetime (the term outside the curly bracket) and (3) the externally applied electric field that has been encoded into $\varphi_E$ (the second term in the curly bracket).
 The item (2) above is the salient feature of the transport in tilted Dirac materials whose tilt varies in space.
-Interestingly even the item (1) above is highly non-trivial: The variatioins of the chemical potential in the lateral direction can give rise to a "Hall-like" current \be J_i=\mathbb{A}\zeta_x\zeta_y\frac{\partial \mu}{\partial x^{\bar i}} =|\epsilon^{ij}| \mathbb{A}\zeta_x\zeta_y\frac{\partial \mu}{\partial x^j}. \ee where $\epsilon^{12}=-\epsilon^{21}=1$ and $\epsilon^{11}=\epsilon^{22}=0$.
-This term that relies on $\zeta_x\zeta_y$ is reminiscent of a similar Hall-like response in the hydrodynamic study of tilted Dirac cone materials~\cite{AhmadSciPost}.
-Since instead of $\epsilon^{ij}$, its absolute value appears in the above equation, we use the term "Hall-like" effect to refer to it.
+Interestingly even the item (1) above is highly non-trivial: The variations of the chemical potential in the lateral direction can give rise to a transverse current \be J^i=\mathbb{A}\zeta_x\zeta_y\frac{\partial \mu}{\partial x^{\bar i}} =|\epsilon^{ij}| \mathbb{A}\zeta_x\zeta_y\frac{\partial \mu}{\partial x^j}. \ee where $\epsilon^{12}=-\epsilon^{21}=1$ and $\epsilon^{11}=\epsilon^{22}=0$.
+This term that relies on $\zeta_x\zeta_y$ is reminiscent of a similar transverse response in the hydrodynamic study of tilted Dirac cone materials~\cite{AhmadSciPost}.
+Since instead of $\epsilon^{ij}$, its absolute value enters the above equation, it appears that due to the symmetric matrix structure one can "rotate away" the above effect by choosing a coordinate system that lies along the principal axes.
+However the tilt $\zeta^i$ is part of a {\em spacetime} metric that mingles space and time.
+Therefore ordinary rotations are not isometries of the new spacetime anymore~\cite{Jafari2019}, meaning that simple rotations of the "non-tilted" spacetime around $z$-axis, do not leave the electron system invariant.
+Such terms in a different context are known as planar Hall effect to distinguish them from the standard Hall effect~\cite{Zheng2020} where the above response arises when an in-plane magnetic field is applied (hence the name "planar" Hall effect).
+The essential point is that in our case the planar Hall effect arises from spatial variations of the tilt parameter and is manifested as the lateral current in response to a chemical potential gradient.
+Therefore when $\zeta_{x},\zeta_y$ depend on space, Eq.~\eqref{PHE.eqn} can be considered a {\em local} version of the {\em geometric planar Hall effect}.
+To obtain the contravariant components $g^{\mu\nu}$, one needs to invert the covariant components $g_{\mu\nu}$ given in~\eqref{Metric}.
+Doing this reveals that $\zeta^x\zeta^y$ is the component $g^{12}$ or $g^{xy}$.
+Therefore Eq.~\eqref{PHE.eqn} provides a direct access to off-diagonal components of the metric and hence can be considered as a method for measuring the metric in local transport.